-- 1. The mandate of a High Court judge ends when: - a. he is convicted of a crime by a final court decision; - b. fails to appear for duty, without reason, for more than six months; - c. he reaches 65 years of age; - ç. he resigns; - d. he is declared incapable of acting by a final court decision. - 2.
+- b. fails to appear for duty, without reason, for more than six months; - c. he reaches 65 years of age; - d. he resigns; - he is declared incapable of acting by a final court decision. - 2.
 The end of the mandate of a judge is declared by a decision of the High Court.